-27 March 2020 - Options sent a final response letter to Mrs H in which it didn't uphold her complaint.

-16 September 2020 - Mrs H told us via her representatives she was unhappy with Options' response and would like us to consider her complaint.
+- 18 September 2023 Options sent a final response letter to Mrs H in which it said that it thought her complaint had been brought out of time. - 20 November 2023 Mrs H told us she was unhappy with Options' response and would like us to consider her complaint.